ThePhD/ThePhD.github.io/_posts/2019-11-23-Unreconstructible Ranges.markdown

 - took your view's iterator and sentinel as `my_iterator, my_sentinel`;
 - or, took your view's `std::ranges::subrange<my_iterator, my_sentinel>`

 the ranges would always be reconstructible.
-This meant that everyone's ranges that obeyed the same rules for the constructors we were adding in the Standard would get the same flattening power.
-It also meant that we could advertise such as a way to enable your ranges, when put into Standard adaptors, to get flattened.
+It meant that we could advertise such as a way to enable your ranges, when put into Standard adaptors, to get flattened.
+The standard would play by the same rules, too.
+Everyone would be on an equal playing field, with access to the same power.

-In the standard, this would be applied to ranges like `view::counted`, `view::take`, and `view::drop` at first: a good, limited set of ranges for C++20.
+For `std::ranges`, this would be applied to ranges like `view::counted`, `view::take`, and `view::drop` at first: a good, limited set of ranges for C++20.
 As more ranges were going to be added in the Standard, I had a working list of things that would need to be reconstructible to avoid having to instantiate a `std::ranges::subrange<...>` of it and losing what type information the user gave me behind `iterator` and `sentinel` `subrange` template spew.